Archive for category Subject: Manga

 Super-Cute Chibis to draw & paint || Joanna Zhou

-Posted by henry in Author: Joanna Zhou, Medium: Drawing, Publisher: Search Press, Subject: Cartoons, Subject: Figure, Subject: Manga, Subject: People on June 13, 2011
+Posted by Henry in Author: Joanna Zhou, Medium: Drawing, Publisher: Search Press, Subject: Cartoons, Subject: Figure, Subject: Manga, Subject: People on Jun 13, 2011

 Personally, I can’t stand this book.
 I don’t like the style and I can’t help feeling there’s something just slightly wrong about the whole thing.